Emily St. John Mandel: Sea of Tranquility

 Mandel's sixth novel, Sea of Tranquility, was published in 2022.
 It is a work of speculative fiction and explores questions pertaining to time travel and the simulation hypothesis.
 It debuted at number 3 on The New York Times Best Seller list for "Combined Print & E-Book Fiction," and number 2 for "Hardcover Fiction."
 Barack Obama included the novel on his list of favourite books from 2022.

 Personal life

 After studying dance, Mandel lived in Toronto and Montreal before relocating to New York City.
-She was married to Kevin Mandel, a writer and executive recruiter, with whom she has a daughter.
+She was married to Kevin Mandel, a writer and executive recruiter, with whom she has a daughter, born in 2015.
 They divorced in 2022.

-As of 2022, Mandel lived in Brooklyn, New York.
-In March 2025, she married Laura Barisonzi at the Greenlight Bookstore in Brooklyn, New York.
+In 2025, Mandel married Laura Barisonzi, a photographer and director, at the Greenlight Bookstore in Brooklyn, New York.
+As of 2026, she lives in Brooklyn, New York, and Echo Park, Los Angeles.